Sobee-Project/CuteAreCode/README.md

 # CuteAreCode

+This is a QR code app that help you scan and generate QR code built with React Native and ZXing library (Native Modules).

+> **Note**: Currently, the app only focuses on support Android. iOS support will be added in the future.

 ## Description

 This is a QR code app that help you scan and generate QR code built with ExpressJS and React Native.